Summary

 req.end();

-For this input datatype, you would give the URL of the remote cluster, and the token for accessing.
+For the input, you would give the URL of the remote cluster, and the token for accessing.
 These are described in more detail in the table below, along with other parameters and links to related sub-parameters:

 ParameterTypeRequiredDefaultStabilityDescription